WWVB

 WWVB is co-located with WWV, a time signal station that broadcasts in both voice and time code on multiple shortwave radio frequencies.
 WWVB is not an acronym or abbreviation but a call sign for the radio station.

 While most time signals encode the local time of the broadcasting nation, the United States spans multiple time zones, so WWVB broadcasts the time in Coordinated Universal Time (UTC).
 Radio-controlled clocks can then apply time zone and daylight saving time offsets as needed to display local time.
 The time used in the broadcast is set by the NIST Time Scale, known as UTC(NIST).
 This time scale is the calculated average time of an ensemble of master clocks, themselves calibrated by the NIST-F1 and NIST-F2 cesium fountain atomic clocks.

 In 2011, NIST estimated the number of radio clocks and wristwatches equipped with a WWVB receiver at over 50 million.

 WWVB, along with NIST's shortwave time code-and-announcement stations WWV and WWVH, were proposed for defunding and elimination in the 2019 NIST budget.
 However, the final 2019 NIST budget preserved funding for the three stations.

+At midnight on April 7, 2024, WWVB's south antenna was disabled due to damage sustained during high winds.
+WWVB then transmitted exclusively from the north antenna, at a reduced power of 30kW.
+On May 20, 2024, NIST announced that the necessary replacement parts were being manufactured and shipped, with expected service restoration at the end of September 2024.
+As of October 10, 2024, WWVB was back to operating at full power.